napadronga/attendance_tracker/README.md

 A web-based attendance management system built with React, Node.js, Express, and MySQL/MariaDB.

-Students can view attendance, see absences, and submit excuses.
-Teachers can view class statistics, mark students present or absent, and edit previous attendance records.
+Students can view attendance, see absences, submit absence excuses, and see whether an excuse is pending, approved, or rejected.
+Teachers can view class statistics, mark students present or absent, edit previous attendance records, and approve or reject student excuses.

 ---